Maori culture in New Zealand

 Some famous Maori

-• Te Arikinui Tuheitia Paki: He is the current Maori King since 2007 and 7th in line since Potatau, based in Ngaruawahia near Hamilton.
-He doesn’t really fit British expectations of a monarch as he didn’t even speak Maori language when he took office and besides regular schooling took jobs in meat works, farming, the army and construction.
-His sympathetic down to earth attitude and humility are typical characteristics in New Zealand and probably appreciated by the majority.
+- Te Arikinui Tuheitia Paki: He was the last Maori King from 2007 to 2024, 7th in line since Potatau, based in Ngaruawahia near Hamilton.
+He didn’t really fit British expectations of a monarch as he didn’t even speak Maori language when he took office and besides regular schooling took jobs in meat works, farming, the army and construction.
+His sympathetic down to earth attitude and humility were typical characteristics in New Zealand and appreciated by the majority.
+The current Maori queen is his daughter, Nga Wai Hono i te Po.

 Maori culture tips